Gabriel Guay: Villages and farm houses

-While Guay's submissions to the Salon followed the rigorous standards of Academic art, and were sometimes quite large, he also painted a series of smaller works depicting rustic villages and farm houses in locations including Brittany and the Vosges region of France.
+While Guay's submissions to the Salon followed the rigorous standards of Academic art, and were sometimes quite large, he also painted a series of smaller works depicting rustic villages and farm houses in locations including Brittany, the Vosges region of France, and the wetlands of the Marais Audomarois.
 Often executed in oil on panel, presumably painted en plein air, these display a looser, almost impressionistic brushwork, and may have been made as studies, souvenirs, and gifts.
 They are signed but not dated, making them difficult to place in the chronology of Guay's career.
 However, one of the paintings is inscribed, "Vosges, village de [uncertain], à Gibert, souvenir amical."
 If the recipient was the singer-comedian Ernest Gibert (who was a friend of Guay), a terminus ante quem of 1893 for the painting can be established by the death of Gibert in March of that year.